sofivanhanen/task-tracker/README.md

   - User should keep task's '% done' up to date
     - App calculates how long it will still take to finish
 - User can add periods of work
-  - User specifies when she worked, for how long, on which project, where, and how efficient it was
+  - User specifies when she worked, for how long, on which project, and how efficient it was
 - User can view cool data and become more efficient at finishing tasks!

 I plan on using the experience gained on this project to improve my existing Android app, Knit Timer!